 - When you have selected all the duplicate contacts, press DELETE.

-Note If you do not want the duplicate contacts when you import contacts into Outlook, select the Do not import duplicates option or the Replace duplicates with items imported option in the Import and Export Wizard.
+Note If you want to prevent the creation of duplicate contacts when you import contacts, select Do not import duplicates or Replace duplicates with items imported in the Import and Export Wizard.

 Top of Page

-If you are saving many contacts to Outlook, the process can be faster if you do not use the
+Outlook contains a duplicate detection feature, but if you are saving many contacts to Outlook, the process can be faster if you turn off this feature.

-- Click Contact Options, and then clear the Check for duplicate contacts check box.
+- Under Names and filing, clear the Check for duplicate contacts when saving new contacts check box.

 Top of Page